BelalMoustafa/Restaurant-Ordering-System/docs/team/Ziad_Marzouk.md

 - Admins and users have separate roles.
 - Admin order creation is outside the requirement.
+- Admins should process orders, not use the customer order flow.

+### Alternative: Trust the Price Preview

+Why not chosen:

+- The price preview is rendered in the browser.
+- Browser values are user-controlled.
+- The backend must fetch the true price from the database.

 ## 3.6 Dependencies for Task 16